 I’ve been fighting to keep people happily together for a while and I’m always surprised when I see how the number of divorces constantly increasing.
 The numbers have been impressive in the last 25 years.
 I am not judging you; I understand that sometimes in a relationship it feels like nothing is working anymore and that divorce is the only way out.
 After all, everyone just wants to be happy.

 But I have to say, the amount of divorces that take place in today’s day and age run a chill up my spine.
 However, it is never too late to change the course of action.
-You should know that many of my readers contact me for help when their ex has already begun filling out the divorce papers and many of them succeed in getting back together when it seemed like all hope was lost!
+You should know that many of my readers contact me for help when their ex has already begun filling out the divorce papers, or to figure how to get over a breakup and many of them succeed in getting back together when it seemed like all hope was lost!

 Thanks to my experience I’ve been able to note that divorce or a request for divorce don’t mean that it’s the end.
 You can always get back together, and the process can even be sped up if you quickly realize what you’ll lose if you don’t become proactive!